rembeita/perceptyx/README.md

 $ sudo docker build -t perceptyx .
 ```

-Run Image with port forwarding for the Nginx port
+Run Image with port forwarding for the Nginx port.
+You will need to wait a few minutes until the database is populated.
 ```
 $ sudo docker run -p 80:80 perceptyx
 ```

 Access site with the browser